 AMH levels are regulated by gonadotropin hormone, and are the highest during the early stages of follicle development (when the follicle measures less than 4 mm).
 AMH production stops or slows down as a follicle grows larger.
 Some research finds there is almost no AMH production when follicles reach 8mm.

 Natural fluctuations in circulating AMH levels are critical to our understanding of what they mean in relation to fertility.
 They also reveal the potential limitation of interpreting a single measurement of AMH in relation to egg quantity or egg quality.
+In fact, serial measurements of AMH, along with other biomarkers such as FSH and Inhibin-B may provide useful information, but a single value is almost meaningless.

 Low AMH Levels